Guide to Student Services at Ohlone College

 Welcome Day (Fall Semesters)

 All new students are invited to participate in this exciting, informative event.
 Throughout each Fall Semester's Welcome Day, students will attend interactive workshops and activities to help them make a smooth transition to college.
 Attending Welcome Day is a great way for students to learn about Ohlone, meet other new students, and gain valuable skills.

 Welcome Day is held in August each year before the start of the Fall semester.
 Registration and a materials fee are required.
 Learn more about Welcome Day.

 Did You Know…?

 29% of University of California and 51% of California State University graduates started at a California community college.
 Source: California Community Colleges Chancellor's Office.
 You can do it too!
-Visit Admissions and Records for information about how to enroll at Ohlone College.
+Visit Admissions and Records for information about how to get started at Ohlone College.